haq0003/viewSQL_magento1.9/README.md

 MAGENTO 1.9

-View sql for
-create view customer and catalog for ETL
+View sql customer and catalog  for ETL